-UST recently, I struck upon the online archives of the National Catholic Reporter.
-While looking for a particular article, I stumbled upon something else that caught my eye.
+UST recently, I struck upon The Catholic News Archive, a valuable and fully searchable online collection of newspapers from various cities and periods.
+While looking for a particular article in an early issue of the National Catholic Reporter, I stumbled upon something else that caught my eye.
 The headline that usurped my attention was this: “Here’s How the Mass Will Change.”
 Curious, I decided to read the brief piece, and I’m glad I did.
 It offers a fascinating glimpse into a moment when the liturgical reforms of the Second Vatican Council were just beginning to take shape.

 The purpose of the short article is to describe what the Mass might look like after implementation of the reforms mandated by Sacrosanctum Concilium (SC).
 At the time the article ran, the Sacred Congregation of Rites had just published Inter Oecumenici (26 September 1964), the first of five instructions on the right application of SC.
 The other four instructions include: